- 29.9–43.3 in

 Migrating flocks generally include loose aggregations of family groups and individuals, in both spring and fall.
 Flights usually begin at dusk, but may begin anytime of day, and birds fly both night and day.
 They move in a V formation, with experienced individuals taking turns leading the flock.

-Canada Geese are common and increasing in much of North America.
+Canada Geese are common and increased between 1966 and 2015, according to the North American Breeding Bird Survey.
+The total North American population in 2015 was between 4.2 million to over 5.6 million.
+The species rates a 6 out of 20 on the Continental Concern Score.
+It is not on the 2016 State of North America's Birds Watch List.
 The proliferation of lawns, golf courses, and parks offers Canada Geese such reliable habitat that in some areas the birds stay all year round instead of migrating like they used to do.
 Recently, some communities have had to begin considering some Canada Geese as nuisances (for eating grass or fouling lawns) or even hazards (around airports, where collisions with planes can be very dangerous).
 Some 2.6 million Canada Geese are harvested by hunters in North America, but this does not seem to affect its numbers.

 - Mowbray, Thomas B., Craig R. Ely, James S. Sedinger and Robert E. Trost.
 2002.
 Canada Goose (Branta canadensis).
 In The Birds of North America, No. 682 (A. Poole, Ed.).
 The Birds of North America Online, Ithaca, New York.